-At given prices and a given number of seats available at those prices, Figure \ref{fig:timing} summarizes a realization of the demand process for period $t$.
-Specifically, the realization of demand and timing of information known by the airline leading up to a flight's departure is as follows: \begin{enumerate}[ (i)] \item Airline chooses a price and seat-release policy for economy cabin, $(p_{t}^{e},\overline{q}_{t}^{e})$, and the first-class cabin, $(p_{t}^{f},\overline{q}_{t}^{f})$, that determine the prices at which a maximum number of seats in the two cabins may be sold. \item $N_{t}$ many individuals \textit{arrive}, the number being drawn from a Poisson distribution with parameter $\lambda_t$.
-Each \textit{arrival} realizes their reason to fly from a Bernoulli distribution with parameter $\theta_{t}$ (i.e., for-business equals one). \item Each \textit{arrival} observes their own $(v,\xi)$, drawn from the respective distributions, $F^{b}_v(\cdot)$, $F^{l}_v(\cdot)$, and $F_{\xi}(\cdot)$. \item If neither seat-release policy is binding (realized demand does not exceed the number of seats released in either cabin), \textit{arrivals} select their most preferred cabin: first-class if $v\times \xi-p_t^f\geq \max\{0, v-p_t^e\}$, economy if $v-p_t^e\geq \max\{0, v\times \xi - p_t^f\}$, and no purchase if $0\geq \max\{v\times \xi -p_t^f,v-p_t^e\}$.
-Those \textit{arrivals} choosing the no-purchase option leave the market.
-If the seat-release policy is binding in either one or both cabins, we assume that \textit{arrivals} make sequential decisions in a randomized order until either none remaining wishes to travel in the cabin with capacity remaining or all available seats are allocated. \item Steps (i)-(iv) repeat until the date of departure, $t=T$, or all of the seats are allocated.
+At given prices and the number of seats available at those prices, Figure \ref{fig:timing} summarizes a realization of the demand process for nonstop passengers.
+Specifically, demand realization and timing of information known by an airline leading up to a departure is as follows: \begin{enumerate}[ (i)] \item Airline chooses a price and seat-release policy for economy cabin, $(p_{t}^{e},\overline{q}_{t}^{e})$, and the first-class cabin, $(p_{t}^{f},\overline{q}_{t}^{f})$, that determine the prices at which a maximum number of seats in the two cabins may be sold. \item $N_{t}$ nonstop individuals \textit{arrive}, the number being drawn from a Poisson distribution with parameter $\lambda_t^n$.
+Each passenger realizes their reason for flying from a Bernoulli distribution with parameter $\theta_{t}$ (i.e., business equals one).
+Each passenger observes their own $(v,\xi)$, drawn from the respective distributions, $F^{b}_v(\cdot)$, $F^{l}_v(\cdot)$, and $F_{\xi}(\cdot)$. \item $C_t$ connecting individuals arrive, the number is drawn from a Poisson distribution with parameter $\lambda_t^c$.
+A connecting passenger arrival is assigned as a potential economy-cabin passenger with a fixed probability of $r$ and a potential first-class passenger with the complementary probability. \item The nonstop and connecting passenger arrivals are allocated a seat alternatingly, but conditional on that, the seats are randomly allocated among either nonstop or connecting passengers.
+Thus, connecting passengers affects only the seats available for nonstop passengers. \item If neither seat-release policy is binding (realized demand does not exceed the number of seats released in either cabin), passengers select their most preferred cabin: first-class if $v\times \xi-p_t^f\geq \max\{0, v-p_t^e\}$, economy if $v-p_t^e\geq \max\{0, v\times \xi - p_t^f\}$, and no purchase if $0\geq \max\{v\times \xi -p_t^f,v-p_t^e\}$.
+Those passengers choosing the no-purchase option leave the market and never return.
+If the seat-release policy is binding in either or both cabins, we assume that passengers make sequential decisions in a randomized order until either none remaining wishes to travel in the cabin with capacity or all available seats are allocated. \item If there are more connecting passenger arrivals than nonstop, then the connecting passengers are allocated until none are left, or a capacity binds. \item Steps (i)-(iv) repeat until the departure date, $t=T$, or all seats are allocated.

 \end{enumerate}